gabrielsouza767/gabrielsouza767/README.md

 <p>
   Hi 👋, I'm Gabriel! an Análise e Desenvolvimento de Sistemas student from Brazil .

-  - 📍 Systems Development Technician Student
+  - 📍 Systems Development Technician

   - 🔭 I'm looking for my first job opportunity.
 My dream is to one day work in game development and AI.
 </p>